Your Odds

-Knowing your odds means knowing the odds of winning a prize, understanding the House Edge and coming to grips with the Gambler’s Fallacy.
+Knowing your odds means knowing the odds of winning a prize, understanding The House Edge and coming to grips with the Gambler’s Fallacy.

 The odds of winning a prize in a gambling game vary according to many factors, like the number of prizes, the type of game, the size of the prize and so on.
 The laws of probability are such that in most games you’ll always have to bet more over time to win a major prize than the actual prize is worth.
 You might win small prizes like a $5 scratchie win, but how much have you already paid for the win?
 (And do you keep the prize or buy another ticket?)